Akrotiri and Dhekelia: Governance

 Appendix O also provides that various ancient monuments in the SBAs (in particular the site and remains of Kourion, the Sanctuary of Apollo Hylates near Kourion, the Stadium of Curium and the Church and remains of the Holy Monastery of St Nicholas of the Cats) should be administered by the Republic of Cyprus.
 The Cypriot government issues licences for antiquity excavation in the SBAs subject to British consent, and any movable antiquities found in excavations or otherwise discovered become Cypriot state property.

 According to the British Ministry of Defence:

 Because the SBAs are primarily required as military bases and not ordinary dependent territories, the Administration reports to the Ministry of Defence in London.
 It has no formal connection with the Foreign and Commonwealth Office or the British High Commission in Nicosia, although there are close informal links with both offices on policy matters.

-The territory is administered by an Administrator, who is also the Commander of British Forces Cyprus, which as of September 2022 is Air Vice-Marshal Peter J. M. Squires.
+The territory is administered by an Administrator, who is also the Commander of British Forces Cyprus, which as of March 2026 is Major General Tom Bewick.
 The Administrator is officially appointed by the British monarch on the advice of the Ministry of Defence.
 The Administrator has all the executive and legislative authority of a governor of an overseas territory.

 A Chief Officer is appointed, and is responsible to the Administrator for the day-to-day running of the civil government, with subordinate Area Officers responsible for the civil administration of the two areas.
-No elections are held in the territory, although British citizens are normally entitled to vote in United Kingdom elections (as British Forces or overseas electors).
+No elections are held in the territory.
+British citizens are normally entitled to vote in United Kingdom elections, as British Forces or overseas electors.

 The areas have their own legal system, distinct from the United Kingdom and the Republic of Cyprus.
 This consists of the laws of the Colony of Cyprus as of August 1960, amended as necessary.
 The laws of Akrotiri and Dhekelia are closely aligned with, and in some cases identical to, the laws operating within the Republic of Cyprus.
-The Court of the Sovereign Base Areas is concerned with non-military offences committed by any person within Akrotiri and Dhekelia, and law and order is maintained by the Sovereign Base Areas Police, while offences involving British Forces Cyprus and military law are dealt with by the Cyprus Joint Police Unit.
+The Court of the Sovereign Base Areas is concerned with non-military offences committed by any person within Akrotiri and Dhekelia.

+Law and order is maintained by the Sovereign Base Areas Police.
+Offences involving British Forces Cyprus and military law are dealt with by the Cyprus Joint Police Unit.
 Fire and rescue services are provided by the Defence Fire and Risk Management Organisation through stations at Episkopi, Akrotiri, Dhekelia and Ayios Nikolayos.
 The Defence Medical Services provide emergency ambulance cover based from medical centres in the main bases.
 All emergency services are accessible from any telephone using the Europe-wide emergency number 112.